garrettsutula/aws-solutions-architect-associate-notes/notes/ec2.md

 ### Dedicated Host Pricing
 Good for:
 - Licensing that doesn't support multi-tenancy or cloud deployments.
-- Any requirement (e.g. regulator) that may not support multi-tenant virtualization.
+- Any requirement (e.g. regulatory) that may not support multi-tenant virtualization.

 Can be purchased On-Demand or Reserved for a discount (70% vs 75%).